pulumi/terraform-provider-google-beta/website/docs/r/kms_crypto_key.html.markdown

 ~> **Note:** CryptoKeys cannot be deleted from Google Cloud Platform.
-Destroying a Terraform-managed CryptoKey will remove it from state and delete all CryptoKeyVersions, rendering the key unusable, but *will not delete the resource from the project.* When Terraform destroys these keys, any data previously encrypted with these keys will be irrecoverable.
+Destroying a provider-managed CryptoKey will remove it from state and delete all CryptoKeyVersions, rendering the key unusable, but *will not delete the resource from the project.* When the provider destroys these keys, any data previously encrypted with these keys will be irrecoverable.
 For this reason, it is strongly recommended that you add lifecycle hooks to the resource to prevent accidental destruction.